YNHHS Administrative Fellowship

 - Implementation of YNHHS’ telehealth, employee wellness and patient engagement platforms

-In addition, fellows have the opportunity to participate in high level strategic planning, community health improvement, budgeting, quality, patient satisfaction and operational committees and activities throughout YNHHS.
+In addition, fellows have the opportunity to participate in high-level strategy management, community health improvement, budgeting, quality, patient satisfaction and operational committees and activities throughout YNHHS.

 YNHHS invests significantly in its fellows and is committed to furthering fellows’ leadership development.
-Reporting to YNHHS’ Executive Vice President/Chief Strategy Officer, as well as the local Chief Executive Officers during the fellows’ tenure at each delivery network, fellows are offered high-level coaching and mentorship.
+Reporting to YNHHS’ Executive Vice President/Chief Operating Officer and Executive Vice President/President of YNHHS and Yale New Haven Hospital, fellows are offered high-level coaching and mentorship.
 Fellows have professional development opportunities through YNHHS’ Institute for Excellence (IFE), which provides unfettered access to management training courses.
-With only one system fellow selected annually, the fellow has substantial access to YNHHS’ most senior executives’ guidance, initiatives and resources.
+With only two system fellows selected annually, fellows have substantial access to YNHHS’ most senior executives’ guidance, initiatives and resources.

 The application process and interviews for the Fellowship occur in the fall each year, and fellows begin their two-year program each July.
 Yale New Haven Health participates in the National Council on Administrative Fellowships (NCAF) national fellowship process and follows their guidelines and schedule.
 Fellowship applications are accepted through the National Administrative Fellowship Centralized Application Service (NAFCAS).
 Please review in detail the information and deadlines on our website, ynhhs.org, by searching for “Administrative Fellowship.”